 I don't think that this is an intentional thing on his part, but it's fishy as hell.

-It's useful as a contact information harvesting thing to get people's email addresses and then all the content can just be published on band.video because that's on Right.
+It's useful as a contact information harvesting thing to get people's email addresses, and then all the content can just be published on banned.video because that's on Epic, and it's totally fine.

 Once the content is released on the website, they're expecting it to be taken down because GoDaddy is like, hey, no Nazis.

-Then whenever the content is taken down, they put it back onto band.video.
+Then, whenever the content is taken down, they put it back onto banned.video, grandstand about how they've been researching.

 In September 1965, researchers working within the CIA embarked on a study to attempt to remote control the behavior of a dog by way of providing rewarding electrical stimulation to parts of the dog's brain.